I love online education.

 They’re constantly adding more courses too, which truly means there’s something for everyone.

 But what sets Coursera apart is that its courses are taught by faculty from some of the top universities around the world.
-Standford, Yale and Harvard have created a number of courses, as has international institutions such as the University of London and HEC Paris.
+Standford, Yale and Penn have created a number of courses, as has international institutions such as the University of London and HEC Paris.

 In fact, if you spend some time browsing the courses on the Coursera webite, you’ll realize that large and elite universities dominate the offerings.
 This is probably because making online courses are labor intensive and expensive and niche institutions simply don’t have the resources to participate.